turingschool/module_5/flower_exercise_2.0.md

     * How could you use your top Virtue Class to guide your job search?

 ### Review: What is the Flower Exercise?
-This is meant to help you discover your top priorities and most important guiding principles for your immediate job search and your overall career.
+The Flower Exercise is meant to help you discover your top priorities and most important guiding principles for your immediate job search and your overall career.
+Use this to help you **focus** your job search so that you can follow a clear path rather than meander through your search.

 The process for narrowing these pieces down is to follow these three steps:
 1. Brainstorm -- *you did this in your session prework*